-Many see St. Patrick’s Day as a time to get drunk.
+Many see St. Patrick’s Day as a time to get tipsy.
 Others wonder why we celebrate the holiday at all.
-To be fair, many don’t realize why such a small country as Ireland could be so important, but the Irish have greatly influenced the United States.
+To be fair, many don’t realize why a country as small as Ireland could be so important, but the Irish have greatly influenced the United States.
 In fact, the two nations’ histories are intertwined.

-Ireland is a small country, but the size hides its heart.
-Visiting it today, one feels the enchantment of a rich heritage deeply entrenched in a lengthy past, and the soaring landscapes practically sing of a culture built on the depths and heights of artistic creativity.
-The Irish are a passionate people with biting humor and have always reveled in the mysteries of the universe, a deep love for nature and sharp insight into the human condition.
+Ireland is a small country with a huge heart.
+Visiting it today, one feels the enchantment of a rich heritage.
+The soaring landscapes practically sing of a culture built on the depths and heights of artistic creativity.
+The passionate, witty people of Ireland have long reveled in the mysteries of the universe and possessed a deep love for nature and sharp insight into the human condition.

 Yet for hundreds of years, the Irish suffered great oppression.
 Their country struggled under England’s rule, enduring horrific enslavement, genocide and tyranny until they officially gained independence in 1922.
-For many suffering in Ireland, the U.S. became the beacon of light, as it has been to many suffering souls over the centuries.
+For many suffering in Ireland, the U.S. became a beacon of light, as it has for many suffering souls over the centuries.
 Hundreds of thousands of people would pour into U.S. harbors in the wake of Ireland’s Great Famine of the 1840s — a period of devastating starvation and disease for the formerly lush, green-hilled nation.
-Boston alone would see an increase from 30,000 to 100,000 Irish immigrants in the decades following the famine.
+In the decades following the famine, Boston alone would see an increase from 30,000 to 100,000 Irish immigrants.

-Still, despite their struggles, the Irish in America would go on to bring beautiful things from the ashes of their pasts.
-While the following stories are not comprehensive by any means, they will give a taste of the ways in which Irish impact is still felt today in American arts and culture.
+Despite their struggles, the Irish in America would go on to bring beautiful things from the ashes of their past.
+While the following stories are not comprehensive by any means, they give a taste of the ways in which the Irish impacted American arts and culture.

 1. The White House

-Many would consider James Hoban’s story the ultimate immigration success.
+Many would consider James Hoban’s experience the ultimate immigration success story.
 Born in Kilkenny, he was the son of a poor tenant farmer in Ireland.
 He took carpentry lessons from a prominent family in the area and went on to Dublin’s Society Drawing School.
 Hoban relocated to America in 1785 — just a few years after the Revolutionary War had ended — and made his way to South Carolina.